-County elected officials and staff from all over the Commonwealth convened in Richmond to hear Governor Ralph Northam speak and to be briefed by VACo staff on the most pressing issues.
-County officials then went to the Capitol and advocated on behalf of their localities.
+County elected officials and staff from all over the Commonwealth convened in Richmond on January 31 to hear Governor Ralph Northam speak and to be briefed by VACo staff on the most pressing issues.
+County officials then journeyed to the Capitol and advocated on behalf of their localities.

-Governor Northam spoke about jobs, education, transportation and called the opioid crisis the biggest challenge in the Commonwealth.
+Governor Northam spoke about jobs, education, economic development and transportation.

-VACo staff reported on issues ranging from budget amendments to the gutting of local authority to education funding to solar to public safety to FOIA and transportation.
+VACo staff reported on issues ranging from budget amendments to education funding to taxes to FOIA and transportation.